OpenMS/pyopenms-docs/docs/source/chemistry.rst

     54.0501995426 : 4.203372554911766e-06

     Fine Isotope Distribution:
+    Covers 0.9999996514133613 probability
     50.0367801914 : 0.9838188290596008
     51.0401351914 : 0.01064071711152792
     51.0409971914 : 0.0007495236932300031
     51.0430569395 : 0.0006789130857214332
     52.0410341914 : 0.004043483175337315
     52.0443521914 : 8.10664460004773e-06
-    52.0452141914 : 1.4275640580763138e-07
     52.0464119395 : 7.342939625232248e-06
     52.0472739395 : 5.172308306100604e-07
-    52.0493336876 : 1.9520996374922106e-07
     53.0443891914 : 4.3733216443797573e-05
     53.0452511914 : 1.540266453048389e-06
     53.0473109395 : 2.7903240606974578e-06
     54.0452881914 : 4.15466593040037e-06

-Note how the fine isotope distribution contains the hyperfine isotope structure with heavy isotopes of Carbon, Hydrogen and Oxygen clearly distinguished while the coarse (unit resolution) isotopic distribution contains summed probabilities for each isotopic peak without the hyperfine resolution.
-Also note how the differences between the hyperfine peaks can reach more than 60 ppm (52.041 vs 52.044).
+Note how the result calculated with the ``FineIsotopePatternGenerator`` contains the hyperfine isotope structure with heavy isotopes of Carbon, Hydrogen and Oxygen clearly distinguished while the coarse (unit resolution) isotopic distribution contains summed probabilities for each isotopic peak without the hyperfine resolution.
+Also note how the differences between the hyperfine peaks can reach more than 115 ppm (52.041 vs 52.047).
+Note that the FineIsotopePatternGenerator will generate peaks until the total probability not covered by the current result reaches 1e-5.

-OpenMS can also produce isotopic distribution with masses rounded to the nearest integer if we prefer:
+OpenMS can also produce isotopic distribution with masses rounded to the nearest integer:

 .. code-block:: python